ZachBabat/hmda_harmonizer/README.md

 Sources.docx: Contains instructions for downloading raw inputs for the hmda_harmonizer.do file

+demo_code.do: Contains example code to model use of the hmda_harmonizer_panel dataset

 banks_not_in_crosswalk.dta: Supplementary file called during the execution of hmda_harmonizer.do, containing the LEI codes for banks that appear in the HMDA loan-level data but not in the corresponding lender panel.
 See page 7 of the documentation for details

 # Contact: